SaadRehmanCS/HealthyHelper/README.md

  - As a user, I want to reset all my information daily so that I can keep track of only information for one day at a time.

+ ##### Phase 4: Task 2
+ * I have designed a robust class DietPlan, that throws ImpossibleBodyDimensionsException The DietPlan constructor, and calculateBMI throw the exception. bmiAssessment and dietPlanRecommendation do not throw it, but they have included it in their method signatures.